Posts Tagged ‘Alternate History’

 Henry’s eyes still kept on the road.
 “We’re going home,” he answered, “we’re going to see my sister.”

-Not long after they rolled into their old home of Amherst and found themselves at the gates of the Greenwood Cemetery.
+Not long after, they reached their old home of Amherst and found themselves at the gates of the Greenwood Cemetery.
 George followed as Henry slowly walked through the graveyard.
 Still remembering right where Sally was, Henry knelt down and touched his sister’s tombstone with his hand.
 George stayed a few feet behind, and after a few quiet minutes Henry rose back up.
 Together they looked down at Sally’s final resting place.
 Henry remembered how all those years when nobody believed her.
 Well, that wasn’t true, he believed her.
 Somehow, he knew she was telling the truth, and he always stood by her.
 Whatever really did happen, he wished it wouldn’t have.
 He wished she was there with him now.
-He wished she could have met Franki, and he wished she could see his grown children now.
-“She would have liked you.” he said to his son.
+He wished she could have met Franki, and he wished she could see his children, now all grown up.
+“She would have liked you.”
+Henry said to his son.

 “You think?”
 He heard George quietly ask behind him.

 “Yeah,” Henry nodded, still looking at the stone.
 “She was, well, she always did her own thing, like she really didn’t know how to do any different.”
-He might not have realized it until just now, but that’s kind of how his son is.
-Finally, he looked away from the stone and said “Well, let’s go find what this shit’s all about.”
+He might not have realized it until just now, but that’s the way his son is.
+Finally, he looked away from the stone and said, “Well, let’s go find what this shit’s all about.”

 “It’s where I grew up.”
 Henry said matter of fact like, still looking at the empty road ahead.